 Do I need detox or rehab?

 You may.
 Family Addiction Specialist can often determine this by an initial phone screening.
-If inpatient detox or inpatient treatment is needed, Family Addiction Specialist can refer you to an appropriate facility or psychiatrist who offers at-home detox services.
+If inpatient detox or inpatient treatment is needed, Family Addiction Specialist can refer you to an appropriate facility.
+If at-home detox is appropriate, Family Addiction Specialist can arrange for a psychiatrist and nurse to provide at-home detox services.

 Do I have to go to 12-step meetings?